Website Manager

 Game 5: South Hills, PA 6, Monterrey, Mexico 7 (8 INNINGS)

 WASHINGTON, PA, Aug.
-9, 2025 – Mexico Zone champion Monterrey, Mexico, overcame multiple South Hills, Pennsylvania, rallies to claim a 7–6 victory in eight innings in Game 5 of the 2025 PONY League World Series at Lew Hays PONY Field on Saturday evening.
+9, 2025 – Mexico Zone champion Monterrey, Mexico, overcame multiple South Hills, Pennsylvania, rallies to claim a 7–6 victory in eight innings in Game 5 of the 2025 PONY League World Series at Historic Lew Hays PONY Field on Saturday evening.

 Guajardo finished 2-for-4 with three RBIs for Monterrey, while Ponce scored twice and drove in two.
 For South Hills, Koontz led the way with two hits and three RBIs, and Parris doubled and drove in two runs.
-Sergio Villanueva earned the win in relief for Monterrey, striking out 10 over 4.1 innings, while Dylan Koehler took the loss for South Hills.
+Santiago Villanueva earned the win in relief for Monterrey, striking out 10 over 4.1 innings, while Dylan Koehler took the loss for South Hills.

 With the victory, Monterrey advances to face West Zone champion Simi Valley, California, in Game 10 on Monday, Aug.
 11, at 4:30 p.m.
 South Hills will play in an elimination matchup in Game 10 versus the winner of Game 8 between the winner of Italy and Bay County.